andrewpethel/azure-docs/articles/internet-analyzer/internet-analyzer-overview.md

 ms.author: kumud

 ---
+[!IMPORTANT]
+Thank you for your interest in Internet Analyzer.
+Our team is redesigning a new approach to empower our customers with insight into their network traffic.
+As our redesign discussions continue, deprecation of this tool is in progress.
+Our team will no longer be onboarding new customers via Internet Analyzer and existing customers can no longer modify endpoints via Internet Analyzer.
+The ETA for complete decommissioning is September, 2023.
+Until then, this tool will no longer be operable.
+We appreciate your understanding and look forward to offering a better tool in the future (TBD).

 # What is Internet Analyzer?
 (Preview)

 Internet Analyzer is a client-side measurement platform to test how networking infrastructure changes impact your customers’ performance.
 Whether you’re migrating from on-premises to Azure or evaluating a new Azure service, Internet Analyzer allows you to learn from your users’ data and Microsoft’s rich analytics to better understand and optimize your network architecture with Azure—before you migrate.